-Emoji have become so universal that July 17 has become known as World Emoji Day!
+What does the emoji mean?
+Are they beneficial?
 Emoji are ideograms and smileys used in electronic messages and web pages.

 Emoji (singular emoji, plural emoji or emojis) have become an acceptable way of communication these days.
 Everyone uses them in tweets and chats on various platforms.

-According to Apple announcement, joining the growing list of animals represented on the emoji keyboard are beautifully designed characters for the kangaroo, peacock, parrot and lobster, with the addition of new food emoji for mango, lettuce, cupcake, moon cake and other popular items.
+Joining the growing list of animals represented on the emoji keyboard are beautifully designed characters for the kangaroo, peacock, parrot and lobster, with the addition of new food emoji for mango, lettuce, cupcake, moon cake and other popular items.

-- Emoji were first invented in 1999, but not commonly adopted until 2011, and there are now 2,666 official emoji. (time.com)
+- Emojis were first invented in 1999 but not commonly adopted until 2011, and there are now 2,666 official emojis. (time.com)

-- The most popular emoji on Facebook in the UK is the “Face with Tears of Joy” or “crying laughing” emoji ? – indeed English Oxford Dictionaries made it their word of the year in 2015. (theguardian.com)
+- The most popular emoji on Facebook in the UK is the “Face with Tears of Joy” or “crying laughing” emoji. – indeed, English Oxford Dictionaries made it their word of the year in 2015. (theguardian.com)

-- Despite being critically panned, winning four Razzies including worst movie, worst screenplay, worst director, and worst screen combo, and at one point having an accumulated rating of 0% on Rotten Tomatoes, depressingly the Emoji Movie still grossed over $200m (£152m). (theguardian.com)
+- Despite being critically panned, winning four Razzies including worst movie, worst screenplay, worst director, and worst screen combo, and at one point having an accumulated rating of 0% on Rotten Tomatoes, depressingly, the Emoji Movie still grossed over $200m (£152m). (theguardian.com)

 - World Emoji Awards held, where votes were counted for Best New Emoji, Most Anticipated Emoji, Excellence in Emoji, and Emoji of the Year. (checkiday.com)

 - According to Brandwatch’s recent report, The Emoji Report, the volume of tweets containing a brand name and an emoji has grown by 49% since September 2015.

 - For a long time, Google’s “blob” Emojis were one of those little details that differentiated Android from other operating systems. (androidauthority.com)